benWindsorCode/MapLang/README.md

-# A Map programming language (rather than an Array language)
+# MapLang - A Map programming language
 APL, J, K etc. are all array languages, and as such the array is the core object they manipulate.
 Conceptually however a lot of data is more naturally represented by a map structure (e.g. Python dictionary).

 For example, employee data, in APL you may have: